palasthotel/a-little-more-secure/README.md

 # A little more secure

-WordPress plugin that should protect wp-login.php form from brute force attacks.
+WordPress plugin that should protect wp-login.php form brute force attacks.

 ## Custom security parameter